Ganymede-Bio/website-docusaurus/docs/nodes/App/Azure_Query.md

 - **azure_aad_authority**: App Azure Active Directory (AAD) Authority
 - **azure_sql_odbc_driver**: Azure SQL ODBC Driver to reference

-Secrets can be configured by clicking on the gear icon in the upper-right hand of the Ganymede application, then selecting Settings and navigating to the Settings tab.
+Secrets can be configured by clicking on your username in the upper-right hand of the Ganymede application, then selecting Environment Settings and navigating to the Secrets tab.
 If you need assistance, please don't hesitate to reach out to Ganymede.

 On the Ganymede end - make sure that the relevant MSSQL ODBC Driver is availed for